Wandalen/wTesting/doc/version.eng/tutorial/CheatSheet.md

 shouldThrowErrorAsync( routine arg )
 ```

-Passes if the routine throws an error in asynchronous mode.
+Passes if the routine throws an error asynchronously.

 ```
 shouldThrowError( routine arg )
 ```

-Passes if the routine throws an error in synchronous or asynchronous mode.
+Passes if the routine throws an error synchronously or asynchronously.